leefernandes/sqlt/README.md

 limit 10
 ```

-...where the encoded placeholder parameters equal the following...
+... where the encoded placeholder parameters equal the following ...

 ```sh
 $1 = 'Tampa'